-Enforcement may be suspended only by a decision of the Court of Justice of the European Union.
+Enforcement may be suspended only by a decision of the Court of Justice.
 However, the courts of the Member State concerned shall have jurisdiction over complaints that enforcement is being carried out in an irregular manner.

 5. The amounts of the fines and periodic penalty payments shall be allocated to the general budget of the European Union.